tobikli/ba-thesis/thesis/content/proposal/objective.typ

 The goal of this thesis is to ensure the reliability, usability, and scalability of Theia Cloud within Artemis by developing a structured automated testing framework.
 This involves both End-to-End (E2E) UI testing and scalability testing, enabling the identification of performance bottlenecks under real-world conditions @paul:2001:EndtoendIntegrationTesting.
 The key objectives of this thesis are:
 	1. Develop an automated End-to-End (E2E) testing suite using Playwright
 	2. Implement a scalable load testing framework to evaluate system performance under high concurrent usage
-	3. Analyze system performance and identify bottlenecks using Grafana and other monitoring tools
+	3. Analyze system performance and identify bottlenecks using monitoring tools

 ==  Develop an automated End-to-End (E2E) testing suite using Playwright